 The biggest and best factory outlet center in Hong Kong is Citygate Outlets.
-Most of the shops here are clothes, shoe and accessory shops, including high-end retailers like Armani, Burberry, and Diane Von Furstenburg selling off catwalk classics and more moderately priced international brands such as Levi, Nike, and Crocs.
+Most of the shops here are clothes, shoe and accessory shops, including high-end retailers like Armani Outlet, Burberry, and Diane Von Furstenberg selling off catwalk classics and more moderately priced international brands such as Levi's, Nike, and Crocs.

 As is traditional with outlet stores, this mall of eighty shops is inconveniently parked outside of the city center in Tung Chung on Lantau Island.
-Luckily it's only about 30mins on the metro from Central.
+Luckily it's only about 30 minutes on the metro from Central.

-Address: Citygate Outlets, Tung Chung
+Address: Citygate Outlets, Tung Chung (Google Maps)

 Nearest MTR: Tung Chung

 There is a mix of branded shops like Ralph Lauren, Armani and GOD as well as mixed retailers and department stores like Lane Crawford.
 Most of the racks will be stuffed with gear from previous seasons at anywhere from 30%-80% discount.
 Nearby, on Marina Square, you can also find the Prada Outlet store.

-Address: 2 Lee Wing Street, Ap Lei Chau
+Address: 2 Lee Wing Street, Ap Lei Chau (Google Maps)

-All of the shops here sell clothes, most of them are aimed at women.
+All of the shops here sell clothes, though most of them are aimed at women.
 There's little in the way of US or European brands here.
 Instead, you'll find local, Chinese and regional clothing – some western styled, some Asian – ranging from bags stuffed with T-Shirts to fancy ball gowns.
 Prices are incredibly low.

-Address: Cheung Sha Wan Road
+Address: Cheung Sha Wan Road (Google Maps)

 Nearest MTR: Sham Shui Po

-Address: 3 Canton Road
+Address: 33 Canton Road (Google Maps)